“I Have a Dream” Speech by Martin Luther King Jr.

 I Have a Dream Speech by Martin Luther

 I Have a Dream Speech: Martin Luther King Jr. was an iconic civil rights activist who advocated for racial equality, justice, and non-violent resistance during the American civil rights movements in the 1950s and 1960s.
-He conducted marches to end the policy of racial segregation and advocated for voting rights and other basic civil rights of blacks during the mid-20th century.
+He conducted marches to end the policy of racial discrimination and advocated for voting rights and other basic civil rights of blacks during the mid-20th century.

 Martin Luther King was a strong supporter of the non-violent principle of Mahatma Gandhi.
 Throughout his life, he advocated for non-violent civil rights and equality for African Americans.
 Martin Luther King Jr. was also known for his integrity.
 He made a significant contribution to the Southern Christian Leadership Conference (SCLC) and the Montgomery Bus Boycott.
 Moreover, his famous I Have a Dream speech delivered during the March on Washington for Jobs and Freedom in 1963, inspired change and paved the way for significant advancements in civil rights, leaving an enduring legacy.